What is it?

 Trisnitro is an effective antimicrobial agent used in personal care products and in industry.

 How can I avoid it?

-Avoidance requires reading the product labels, package inserts, Material Safety Data Sheets (MSDS), and on occasion, direct communication with the manufacturer.
+Avoidance requires reading the product labels, package inserts, Safety Data Sheets (SDS), and on occasion, direct communication with the manufacturer.

 - Cooling fluids

 • Skin care products/Cosmetics

 • Window and floor cleansers

 • DMDM Hydantoin